 (2) Access controls

 Mailchimp restricts third-party access to its internal tooling and infrastructure.
-Our Legal team evaluates all requests for access, and ensures that the request is appropriate for the work to be performed, and that the third-party follows all security and privacy provisions outlined in their contract.
-Once approved, Mailchimp only grants access through controlled accounts to clearly -defined portions of the system.
+Our Legal team evaluates all requests for access, ensures that the request is appropriate for the work to be performed, and ensures that the third-party follows all security and privacy provisions outlined in their contract.
+Once approved, Mailchimp only grants access through controlled accounts to clearly-defined portions of the system.

 Mailchimp remains committed to maintaining the highest levels of privacy and security for our users.
 If you have questions about our security and privacy program, please email firstname.lastname@example.org.

 We take all steps necessary to ensure that our agreements with our third-party international vendors (including sub-processors) contain appropriate commitments from such third parties regarding the transfer and processing of European data outside Europe and that we implement an appropriate and lawful data transfer mechanism (such as the Standard Contractual Clauses) and additional safeguards as necessary.
 Up-to-date details of the sub-processors we use can be found here.